Motosploit/ctf_work/recon-mech/README.md

 **Description:** HOw good is your recon?
 Can you find it all?

 # Objective
-Find the flag hidden in the gui.
+Find the flag guarded by the mech.

 # Flag
 ```